axelvestberg/mern-template/README.md

 # MERN template

 ## Commands
-- in ./server - [npm run dev] - starts both server and client
+- in root run [npm run dev] to start client and server

 ##
 - This project has: